The Pain Is the Memory

 After losing a friend, my thoughts on grief, creativity, and why the pain of loss is the part of the person we carry and keep alive.

 I’ve always tried to deal with losses creatively, even before I did it intentionally.
 When Tracy died, my father was falsely accused and arrested, and through no fault of my family, I had to spend much of my time alone.
 So I wrote stories.
 I practiced my guitar.
 I went out into the woods around my house and explored, imagining myself as a wizard with power over life and death or a ninja with power over my mind and the flow of energy through my body.
-There was a dissociative element to some of it, and I could imagine adults becoming concerned if they’d seen me alone in the wilderness imagining a rich fantasy world where I had incredible power, but looking back, I believe it was the healthiest way I could have dealt with the pain.
+There was a dissociative element to some of it, and I could imagine adults becoming concerned if they’d seen me alone in the wilderness imagining a fantasy world where I had magic powers, but looking back, I believe it was the healthiest way I could have dealt with the pain and loneliness.
 I also exercised, meditated, got guided visualization and relaxation tapes from the family therapist, read books, and otherwise sat and daydreamed.

 No two people deal with grief in exactly the same way, but I do suspect that the benefits of creativity for healing from grief are universal, even if that creativity takes a different form from person to person.

-The kind of creative recontextualizing of the pain helps me to feel it without creating unnecessary suffering.
+That kind of creative recontextualizing of the pain helps me to feel it without creating unnecessary suffering.
 If I fight the pain and try to push it away, I’ll lose.
 If I distract myself, I might succeed for a while, but it only delays the suffering and the time lost seems to make it harder to process when the inevitable weight settles on me.
 But with a particular choice in how to understand the pain, I’m able to accept it.
 I can let myself feel it fully.
 Here’s the fundamental difference: If I see it as the pain of loss, it becomes a constant reminder that I’ll never see the person again.
 It becomes something I want to push away, and that makes the suffering unbearable.
 But if I see it as the cost of keeping that person’s memory alive, then I can embrace the pain, because it’s the same as embracing the person’s memory and the ways that person affected me that I’ll carry for the rest of my life.

-Since we lost Ryan last week, I’ve had one particular conversation with several mutual friends that has been familiar, because it’s something all people who have lost someone close to them have experienced—that it’s the little things that are missed the most.
+Since we lost Ryan, I’ve had one particular conversation with several mutual friends that has been familiar, because it’s something all people who have lost someone close to them have experienced—that it’s the little things that are missed the most.
 The things we’d come to take for granted.
 These are the things that were such an integral part of our lives that they had become a part of us, and now those parts have been ripped away.
 When my dad died, there were several weeks when something would happen that I knew he’d find funny, so I would grab my phone, pull up his phone number, see his photo over his phone number, and suddenly remember he wouldn’t answer, and that I’d never hear him laugh again.
 Sometimes I would get halfway through a text message before remembering he would never read it.
 I went through the same thing when my mom died.
 Every time it happened, it was like losing them all over again, because for that brief moment, my mind was back in a world where they were a phone call away, and then they were gone.
 It happens repeatedly, and I would grieve again every time.
 There’s no avoiding it.
 It will happen to us all when we lose people close to us until those habits and little reminders have time to fade.
 I don’t fight it, because again, that’s the memory, and I want to hang onto it a while, no matter how painful.
 I don’t push it away, and I don’t cling to it; I just let it run its course.
 But when it does happen, I take the time to imagine what I’d say to them, and I imagine their response.
 It often makes the tears come on more strongly, but it also gives me comfort.

 And then, one day, she went on a date and didn’t come home.
 Two mornings later, someone found her body on the side of the road.

+But I don’t need keepsakes, because I’m reminded of Tracy every time I write.
+It was also her influence that got me into music, and she encouraged me to play guitar, so every time I pick up my guitar, that’s a part of her, still surviving in me.
 In fact, there’s no part of who I am today that would exist in the same way without her.
 Many of my values came from her.
 My tastes were influenced by her.
 My constant attempts to see the world from other people’s perspectives come from both her and my mom.
 She’s alive in me, and I’m all the reminder of her I need.

 That’s finding meaning and purpose in loss, and it’s what I believe the people we’ve lost would want for us.